arman-daliri/WHFDL/README.md

 2 - Then download ML Models.zip, unzip it, and paste the output from step 1 into it.
 Then run Gastric Cancer Prediction Experimental evaluation.ipynb for each algorithm.

 ### note:
-Remember, to read the csv, you need to change the file name to Gastric Cancer Prediction Experimental evaluation.ipynb.
+- Remember, to read the csv, you need to change the file name to Gastric Cancer Prediction Experimental evaluation.ipynb.
+Note that the values ​​of the interpretability criteria change each time you run and output.
+- By nature, the values ​​should change and the model should remain stable and interpretable.
+So don't be surprised if the graphs change.